deskpro/deskpro-api-php/README.md

 Using The PHP SDK
 -----------------

-The best way to get started with the PHP SKD is to view the fully functioning examples in the [examples folder](https://github.com/DeskPRO/deskpro-api-php/tree/master/examples).
+The best way to get started with the PHP SDK is to view the fully functioning examples in the [examples folder](https://github.com/DeskPRO/deskpro-api-php/tree/master/examples).

-The following larger projects may also server as a useful reference
+The following larger projects may also serve as a useful reference
 * [Convert your tickets to PDF documents](https://github.com/DeskPRO/api-app-ticket-pdfs)

 Full documentation on using the PHP SDK is maintained with our [API documentation](http://support.deskpro.com/kb/17-deskpro-api).